OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_hosted.rst

 |sunstone_login|

-Once you login with the credentials that you have received in your email, for security reasons change your password that you have received by email.
-To change the password you have to go to ``Settings`` Tab.
+Once you login with the credentials that you have received in your email, for security reasons please update that password to something else.
+To change the password you have to go to the ``System`` tab and then under ``Users`` & select the user you want to update the password for.

 |sunstone_change_password|